laravel/vapor-ui/README.md

 php artisan vapor-ui:install
 ```

-After installing Vapor UI, you should configure the [dashboard authorization](#dashboard-authorization) using the `gate` method in your `app/Providers/VaporUIServiceProvider.php` file.
+Then, you should configure the [dashboard authorization](#dashboard-authorization) using the `gate` method in your `app/Providers/VaporUIServiceProvider.php` file.

 Next, re-deploy your Laravel Vapor project using the Vapor CLI: